Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 The monitoring framework should monitor both hardware and software resouces in the  Sonic system The hardware resource monitoring should include CPU, Physical Memory and Disk usage.
-The software resource monitoring should include the process and services in the system It should monitor
+The software resource monitoring should include  Process and Services in the system

+ - List item

-Requirement guidance: -
+It should monitor and report the usage through Syslog Message Requirement guidance: -
 - Sonic system conFirst Pass: Fill out with top-level requirements that put the big picture in place
 - Second Pass: Fill out with detailed, immutably numbered requirements from which test cases can be generated